Poxxy/TwitchListener/README.md

 > Backups?

 You can create backups with [pg_dump](https://www.postgresql.org/docs/9.1/backup-dump.html).
 With pydrive you can move your backups to a Google Drive.
+A simple backup python script is given as backupdb.py.
+You may need to add your user to postgres to run it without elevated permissions.

 # To Do